 Make the trip shorter

 We can make the trip one stage shorter by walking from Karwendalhaus to Weidach in Leutasch in one longer day.
+(This means missing the rest day in Innsbruck).
 It is hard to make the trip much shorter without skipping more sections or having some very long days.
 For a week long trip we suggest our Adlerweg: Karwendel Mountains trip (from Aschau to Hozirl).

 Additional Rest Days